f3rn4d0n/HumanResourcesTest/README.md

 # HumanResourcesTest

-Step to run this projects
+Steps to run this projects

-*Download this project
+ 1. Download this project
-*Use cocoa pods to download required frameworks
+ 2. Use cocoa pods to download required frameworks (For more information please [check this link](https://guides.cocoapods.org/using/getting-started.html))
-*If you want to check the camera behavior is necessary to run in a physical device
+ 4. If you want to check the camera behavior is necessary to run in a physical device